Juvenile Hall Population

 The Average Daily Population (ADP) is the number of youth in custody at a specific time each day and is reported by month.
 Generally, youth in detention are arrested for serious and violent felonies and are pending judicial review, have had outstanding bench warrants, have violated probation, or are awaiting placement.
 The ADP does not measure the needs of the youth in the facility or the length of stay.
 All alternatives to secure detention are considered prior to the minor being transported to Juvenile Hall.

-AVERAGE DAILY JUVENILE HALL POPULATION
+MONTHLY AVERAGE OF DAILY JUVENILE HALL POPULATION

 How Juvenile Probation is Performing